 Thus, to boost morale, engagement and productivity- givers are your most valuable people in overall terms, but they usually burn out.

-The trick is to balance the givers and the takers, Grant offer the following tips:
+The trick is to balance the Givers and the Takers.

 isn't favored over group success.

-Weed out the Takers.
-Grants research illustrates the negative impact of a taker on the culture is double or triple the impact of the
+Grants research illustrates the negative impact of a Taker on the culture is double or triple the impact of the

 Often, when a team welcomes a helping personality to the group, the natural tendency is to hand over more work to them, because they are so keen.
 Leaders have to be aware of any off balance shifts of work and correct them quickly.